dsagman/picat/readme.md

 **Key point: The Picat manual identifies functions with the notation `= Val`, `= ResList` or similar.
 If you try to call a predicate like a function or visa-versa you will get an error an `undefined procedure` or a fail that you didn't expect.
 Use picat -log to get more descriptive error messages.**

-This seems like a simple error to avoid, but the distinction between a function that returns a value versus a predicate that unifies one or more of its arguments can be subtle.
-It's important to read the manual.
+This seems like a simple error to avoid, but the distinction between a function that returns a value versus a predicate that unifies one or more of its arguments was, and is, something I stumble on.

+As one example `Len = length(L)` in Picat.
+That's a function.
+In standard Prolog it's a predicate, `Length(L,Len)`.

-For example to get a single solution or all solutions to a constraint programming problem the manual says:
+As another example to get a single solution or all solutions to a constraint programming problem the manual says:

 - solve(Vars): This predicate ... a single solution
 - solve_all(Vars) = Solutions ... all solutions

-Calling `solver(MyVariable)` will unify `MyVariable` with the solution.
-In other words, you can `println(MyVariable)` to see the result.

-But `solve_all(MyVariable)` gives a `** Error  : function_used_as_predicate:import(cp,solve_all / 2)`.
-You need to write something like `Sols = solve_all(MyVariable)`.

-Note the reason for the difference is that before calling `solve`, `Vars` is a domain variable.
-Solving binds `Vars` to the solution, so it is a predicate. `solve` is also non-deterministic and can generate additional solutions via the use of `fail`.
-(See `append/4` below for an example of using `fail`.)

-`solve_all` is deterministic and can generate one or more solutions and collects these into a list, which cannot be unified with `Vars`, a single solution, and therefore needs to be assigned to a new variable.

-For me, I think about this from a Haskell/strongly-typed language perspective. `MyVariable` above is a single variable. `Sols` is a list of type `[MyVariable]`.
-Whether this helps you also, or adds to the confusion, I cannot say.
-Just remember to read the manual and see if it uses a `=` in the definition.
+`solve` is a predicate, and it's input and output/return value are both in the variable `Vars`. `solve_all` doesn't change `Vars`.
+The output/return of `solve_all` is put into the variable `Solutions`.

+This mixing of Prolog-style predicates "the return value is in the argument list" and "normal" programming language style functions where "the return value is on the other side of an `=`" can be confusing when first encountered.
+I always check the manual to see if a predicate/function uses a `=` in the definition.

 ### `=>` vs `=` and conditions